-Aperion Care of Chicago Heights
+Aperion Care Chicago Heights

-This facility is a 200-certified-bed ‘for profit’ Medicare/Medicaid-participating Center providing nursing services to residents of Chicago Heights and Cook County, Illinois.
-The nursing home is located at:
+This nursing facility is a 200-certified-bed for-profit Medicare/Medicaid-participating Center(not a continuing care retirement community) providing nursing services to Chicago Heights and Cook County, Illinois residents.
+Aperion Care Chicago Heights is located at:

 490 West 16th Pl.

 Along with providing skilled nursing care, the nursing home also offers:

 - Medication management

 Chicago Heights Nursing Home Resident

 The federal government routinely updates its nursing facility database systems to reflect every safety concern, professional standards, health violations, filed complaints, and opened investigations in the nursing home area.
 The most recent inspection reports can be found on numerous websites, including Medicare.gov.

 However, the Centers for Medicaid and Medicare Services will not rank Aperion Care Chicago Heights based on other nursing facilities nationwide due to its failure to follow currently accepted professional principles of nursing home care.